Sacmanxman2/PowerCalendar/README.md

-# README: Jareds Power Calendar
+# Jareds Power Calendar
 This is a calendar for power users.
 It includes advanced features like commute planning, mass editing, cli-support, and more.
 It can be both locally hosted or accessed on a server.
+This is just brainstorming at the moment, none of these are promised features.

 ## To-Do:
 - Find a better name for it
-- Create a database for
+- Everything else

 ## Structure:
 - Database to hold information about the calendar